 Struggling BlackBerry releases new phone

-TORONTO (AP) — BlackBerry has launched a new smartphone as the embattled Canadian company tries for a comeback.
+TORONTO (AP) — BlackBerry launched a new smartphone Wednesday as the embattled Canadian company hopes for a comeback.

-Chief executive John Chen unveiled a large-screen, square sized phone called the Passport to a Toronto audience on Wednesday.
+Chief executive John Chen unveiled a large-screen, square sized phone called the Passport to a Toronto audience.
 London and Dubai also hosted launch events.
 No event was held in the U. S. where analysts say there is little demand or carrier interest.

-BlackBerry lost relevance as a dominant smartphone company following the launch of Apple's iPhone and the introduction of Google-powered Android phones
+BlackBerry has increasingly lost relevance as a smartphone company in the years since the 2007 launch of Apple's touchscreen iPhone and the 2008 introduction of Google-powered Android phones.